J-Coke/Back-End-Project/README.md

   - Created tables and seeded a database
   - Created a variety endpoints

-This application utilises my backend api project which is hosted here: https://jc-news-app.herokuapp.com/api and for which the code can be found here: https://github.com/J-Coke/Back-End-Project
+This project is utilised by my front end news application which is hosted here: https://jc-news.netlify.app and for which the code can be found here: https://github.com/J-Coke/nc-news

 ## Setup